progprnv/Interview-Tips-Cybersecurity-/Readme.md

-*** Different Job Roles have different style of writing resume.
+*** Different Job Roles have different style of format for "resume".
 That said, if you are opting for a developer position you might need a different style of usage of keywords and format which is different from a Cybersecurity Job Role.
 The best way to get better at this stuff is to ask for resumes of other peeps who are currently working in your preferred domain.